Information on conditions unique to girls and young women can be found at

-The Norton Children’s Urology staff physicians in Louisville are fellowship trained in pediatric and adolescent urology specialty care.
+The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are fellowship trained in pediatric and adolescent urology specialty care.
 They have the expertise to treat kidney stones in children and to know when the condition will resolve itself without treatment.

-We have state-of-the-art equipment that is unavailable elsewhere in Louisville and Southern Indiana.
+We have state-of-the-art equipment that is not available elsewhere in Louisville and Southern Indiana.
 We also are able to provide sedation.

 Our specialists bring skill, respect and sensitivity to caring for your child’s urological needs.